DMG614/takehome-assessment-Diogo/docs/data_integration.md

    - Useful for supplier partnerships and component targeting

 3. **Are electric vehicles more reliable than gas vehicles?**
-   - Filter by `fuelType` and compare complaint rates
+   - Filter by `fuel_used` and compare complaint rates
    - Strategic insight for EV component suppliers

 4. **Which vehicle classes have the most safety issues?**